Just like a sports coach trains people to reach physical excellence, I help you coach your mind to achieve emotional & psychological excellence.

-- Solution focused approach enables you to achieve positive results in a much shorter timeframe than in some of the traditional modalities of psychotherapy or counselling.
+- Solution focused approach enables you to achieve positive results in a shorter timeframe than in some more lengthy modalities.

 - Using your conscious and unconscious minds you can make profound changes with long lasting results that are safe, easy, precise, and powerful.